enginooby-academics/unity-design-patterns-in-depth/Assets/Design Patterns/Observer Pattern/README.md

   + Actions should be binded to event in observer OnEnable() and removed in OnDisable().
 + Pros: loose coupling, more secured, higher performance than UnityEvent.
 + Cons: no visual event binding.

+## Unity Features
+#### UI Event System
+Event cant be triggered by UI Event System when Graphic Raycaster hit an UI target.